muoup/compiler_backend/notes/nodes.md

     A label for branching instructions to jump to.

 %ptr [ptr] = allocate [size]:
-    Ensures there is space in stack memory for data of the given size.
+    Ensures there is space in stack memory for data of the given return_type.

 store [size] %[value_var], %ptr [ptr]:
     Stores a value_var in stack memory at the given ptr_var.